 A charity has confirmed that reports of a death outside a Berlin refugee center were greatly exaggerated.
 Germany's press herd has had to admit to having been duped all over again.

 When the topic of coverage is people whose physical features are racialized as non-German nowadays, the national press finds itself regularly demonized from all sides.
 Reporters are either jumping the gun on news or waiting too long to get it out, and then underreporting or overreporting whatever the news is (or isn't).
 It's really no surprise then that a Facebook post shared several thousand times proved too juicy for a beleaguered national press to pass up on.
-DW, too,posted the story
+DW, too, posted the story and then sent a reporter to the scene to verify it.

 "If, for example, you look at the news agency reports, you determine that the announcement came from an aid worker for the organization Moabit hilft - that was made plain and clear - and it concluded that relevant police authorities could not confirm the event," said Frank Überall, the chairman of the German Federation of Journalists.
 "Now one can argue splendidly over whether Moabit hilft is a source to be taken seriously.
 At the very least, the journalists who wrote about it had the impression from their previous experience that it was a serious organization.
 I find that the uncertainties over the state of knowledge were fairly laid out in the journalistic coverage - with the exceptions of isolated tabloid exaggerations."